 Decadent candlelit tea

 For one of the best afternoon teas in Edinburgh, make your way to the ornate and mystical atmosphere of The Witchery.
-Their candlelit, traditional Scottish dining rooms make the perfect, intimate setting for a memorable high tea experience.
+Their candlelit, traditional Scottish dining rooms make the perfect, intimate setting for a memorable afternoon tea experience.

 Their unique take on afternoon tea is considered finer dining, but you receive more than what you pay for in their second-to-none service, quality, and house-made bites.